-Principle 1 - Governance ✓ Standards met
+Principle 1 - Governance Standards met

 The pharmacy provides its services safely and effectively.
-It has systems in place to identify and manage the risks associated with its services.
-Team members record any mistakes they make and review in detail them to identify the cause.
+It has suitable systems in place to identify and manage the risks associated with its services.
+Team members record any mistakes they make and review them to identify the cause.
 The pharmacy team then makes the necessary changes to stop mistakes from happening again.
 The pharmacy has written procedures in place to help ensure that its team members work safely.
 And these procedures are reviewed and updated regularly.
 The pharmacy asks people for their feedback on its services and responds appropriately.
 It has the required insurance in place to cover its services.
 And it keeps all the records required by law.
 The pharmacy keeps people's private information safe.
 Pharmacy team members know how to protect the safety of vulnerable people.

 The pharmacy had processes in place to identify, manage and reduce its risks.
 It had standard operating procedures (SOPs) which reflected the way the team worked.
-The SOPs were printed and stored in a folder.
-Each team member had a record of the SOPs that they had read.
-The SOPs were reviewed regularly by both the superintendent pharmacist (SI) and the pharmacy team.
+Each team member signed the SOPs that they had read.
+The SOPs were reviewed regularly by both the superintendent pharmacist and the pharmacy team.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
 Team members had clear lines of accountabilities and were clear on their job role.
-The pharmacy had a written business continuity plan.
+The pharmacy had risk assessments in place to cover its activities.
+And it had a written business continuity plan.

 Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on a paper log.
+Each entry contained a good reflection on why the error had occurred.

+Dispensing errors that reached the patient were reported in a more detailed way using an online reporting tool.
 Team members considered why the mistake had happened and learned from their mistakes.
-The team reviewed the error log regularly to try and identify any trends.
+The pharmacist and the manager reviewed all errors regularly to identify trends.
 When errors occurred, the pharmacy team discussed them and made changes to prevent them from happening again.
-For example, medicines that had been dispensed incorrectly had been separated on the shelves.
-Dispensing errors that reached the patient were reported in a more detailed way using an online reporting tool.
-The pharmacy team reflected on errors made and learned from them.
+The pharmacy team had separated medicines that had been dispensed incorrectly.
+And other medicines that looked or sounded alike were stored separately to prevent them being selected incorrectly.

+The pharmacy used the 'golden tote' dispensing method.
+Prescriptions were labelled and then stock arrived in totes containing all the items for a small number of patients.
+They pharmacy had found that this had reduced errors.
+Multi-compartment compliance aids were dispensed by a robotic dispenser in the hub pharmacy.
+Again, error rates were very low.
+The pharmacy team could not recall receiving any prescriptions from the hub which had contained errors.

 The pharmacy had a documented procedure in place for handling complaints or feedback from people.
 There was information for people displayed in the retail area about how to provide the pharmacy with feedback.
-The pharmacy team regularly checked online reviews and responded appropriately.
-Any complaints were passed straight to the manager to deal with.
+Any complaints were passed straight to the pharmacist or the manager to deal with.
 The manager made sure to pass any compliments received to the team.
 Public liability and professional indemnity insurances were in place.